TadiT7/treble_experimentations_wiki/Moto-G5.md

 ## Hardware Support
 * Camera:
-> no work, but when installing the camera of the motorola of the play store, will works almost all but the recordings
+> No work, but when installing the camera of the motorola of the play store, will works almost all but the recordings

 * Speaker / Microphone
-> not tested
+> Not tested

 * Bluetooth
-> partially, I can not receive files on the phone, but pairing and internet sharing works
+> Partially, I can not receive files on the phone, but pairing and internet sharing works

 * Wifi
 > OK